Ensono/stacks-azure-data/docs/workloads/common/data/datastacks.md

 ## Performing data quality checks

-Datastacks provides a CLI to conduct data quality checks using [PySparkle](pysparkle/pysparkle_quickstart.md) library as a backend.
+Datastacks provides a CLI to conduct data quality checks using the [PySparkle](pysparkle/pysparkle_quickstart.md) library as a backend.

 ```bash
 datastacks dq --help